 City College Norwich Governors

-Governors elect a Chair and Vice Chair from amongst their number.
-In addition to attending Corporation Board meetings, Governors also serve as members of one or two of the committees which undertake the detailed work of the Corporation during the year.
+Alongside attending Corporation Board meetings, Governors typically serve on one or two committees, which undertake much of the detailed work of the Corporation throughout the year.

-The current City College Norwich Governors can be viewed below.
+The current City College Norwich Governors and Associate Governors can be viewed below.

 Sarah Appleton